Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/ent-bundle.md

 * `ent prj install --conflict-strategy=OVERRIDE`: If a bundle project has already been installed, this flag forces a `CREATE`, `SKIP` or `OVERRIDE` strategy for components

 * `ent bundler`: Provides an interactive mode to identify components to export.
 Point the bundler to existing environments to extract components and static assets into a custom bundle.
-This bundle can be used to migrate from one Entando environment to another (e.g. Dev to QA) or as a framework for building a new application.
+This bundle can be used to migrate from one Villanova environment to another (e.g. Dev to QA) or as a framework for building a new application.

      * An `env.json` file to configure the application URLs and client credentials must be present in the directory from which the bundler is run.
 For example:
          ``` json